plotly/dash-labs/docs/08-MultiPageDashApp.md

 - `description`:
    The `<meta type="description"></meta>`.
-   If not supplied, then the default will be the same as the title.
+   If not supplied, then nothing is supplied.

 - `image`:
    The meta description image used by social media platforms.